YbencheL/INCEPTION/README.md

 Instructions:

 The starting process is very straight forward, Just as in previous projects just use make in this sequence:

 1. To build the containers and run them you can type the command "make up".

 2. To stop all containers for this environment run "make stop" or "make down" to stop and removed them.

 3. To run containers that you stopped using make stop just run "make start".

 4. To check the status of all running containers just run "make status".

+5. To check the logs file just run "make logs".

 Resources: